 Our progress is often measured by looking ahead.
 We set goals.
 We set milestones to track our progress.
 We try to project the future.

 There is an alternative and, I believe, a more effective approach.
-Measure backward, not forward.
+Measure backwards, not forward.

-“Measure backward” refers to making decisions based on what has happened and not what you want.
+“Measure backwards” refers to making decisions based on what has happened and not what you want.

 Here are some examples.